 mcp = FastMCP(name="Protected API", auth=verifier)

-This configuration validates tokens using a specific public key.
+This configuration validates tokens using a specific RSA or ECDSA public key.
 The key must correspond to the private key used by your token issuer.
-While less flexible than JWKS endpoints, this approach works well for controlled environments or when using dedicated signing keys.
+While less flexible than JWKS endpoints, this approach can be useful in development environments or when testing with fixed keys.

 Development and Testing